 - Disorders that can be difficult to diagnose

-Another reason abuse may continue is that there are issues with reporting sexual abuse, the church doesn’t have a procedure, or they don’t follow one.
-While this is highly unethical, churches don’t want their reputation to be ruined by survivors of sexual abuse speaking out, so they cover up the abuse.
+Another reason abuse may continue is that there are issues with reporting sexual abuse, the church does not have a procedure, or they don’t follow one.
+While this is highly unethical, churches do not want their reputation to be ruined by survivors of sexual abuse speaking out, so they cover up the abuse.
 Thankfully, many churches do have reporting procedures, but the abuse continues, so improvement is still needed.

 How Victims of Clergy Abuse Can Get Justice

 Victims of clergy abuse in Marquette, MI, have the right to pursue justice and hold negligent and abusive clergy members accountable.
-One of the most effective ways for victims to get justice is to file a lawsuit against the clergy member or institution responsible for the abuse.
+One of the most effective ways for victims to get justice is to file a lawsuit against the clergy member or institution responsible for the abuse with help from a Lansing sexual abuse lawyer.
 This legal action can result in monetary compensation for the victim and greater public awareness and accountability for the abuser.

 White Law PLLC Is Ready to Take on Clergy Abuse

-At White Law PLLC, we’re dedicated to helping victims of clergy sexual abuse in Marquette, MI, surroundings areas, and nationwide.
-We’ve won settlements for survivors of sexual abuse, sexual assault, and misconduct in several cases.
+At White Law PLLC, we are dedicated to helping victims of clergy sexual abuse in Marquette, MI, surrounding areas, and nationwide.
+We have won settlements for survivors of sexual abuse, sexual assault, and misconduct in several cases.